Sit and Be Fit: Background

 The series was created by Mary Ann Wilson, RN, (pictured) who began her career in health as a registered nurse specializing in the field of post-polio rehabilitation and geriatrics.
-Beginning in 1980 as a high- and low-impact aerobics instructor, she was asked by the Community Colleges of Spokanes' Institute for Extended Learning (IEL) in 1985 to develop a tone and stretch exercise program for residents at the South Hill Senior Center.
+Beginning in 1980 as a high- and low-impact aerobics instructor, she was asked by the Community Colleges of Spokane's Institute for Extended Learning (IEL) in 1985 to develop a tone and stretch exercise program for residents at the South Hill Senior Center.
 Soon after they asked that she teach a class at the Canterbury Court apartments, and it was during these classes that she noticed her students, aged 70 to 95, were having difficulties with balance, coordination and fatigue, and she began to adapt the program by introducing the chair.
 She recognized that seniors who were moderately active or those managing chronic conditions or needing rehabilitation from strokes, heart attacks or other injuries would tire less and be more encouraged if sitting down, doing the movements slowly and gently.

 Based on the positive response of individuals that took her classes, Wilson embarked on selling the idea for a television program in order to reach a larger audience, and in September 1986 contacted local stations in her area, including Bill Stanley, program director at KSPS, who liked the idea and asked her to keep in touch about it.
 Through her persistent letter writing and phone calls—"I hounded that poor man for nine months," Wilson said, Stanley agreed to do the show in May the following year, stating that it would appeal to KSPS' primary viewing audience of fifty and over.
 Thirty-four stations picked up the show in its first year, which was enough to warrant a second season.
 Over the years the show's popularity has grown steadily, with 70 stations signing on in 1995, 100 in 1999, 220 in 2014, and 300 in 2017.
 In April 2024 it was announced that new episodes were in the works, with Season 19 debuting April 24 through May 15, 2024 with ten new episodes, and Season 20 being planned for later in the year.